sophiehn/MySuperBots/Module 2- Add Functionality To your Bot/README.md

 ![subscribe](https://github.com/sophiehn/MySuperBots/blob/master/Module%202-%20Add%20Functionality%20To%20your%20Bot/Images/subscribe.png)

 Now, we could add many other cases that Confirmation is needed, but let's keep it simple for now and focus on perfecting the user experience.

+## Exercise 3: Create a Bot with a Chain of Dialogs

+## Exercise 4: Explore the Dialog Lifecycle

 Noticed anything unusual up until now?
 For me, the 'Type yes or no' part is not very user friendly.
 I would prefer to have a list of options in a form of a button to select instead of typing.
 Aggree?
 Let's move forward to the next Module then and see how we can make this conversation flow more 'pretty'.